 Corporations can also be filed in Delaware through a Registered Agent without listing shareholders, directors or officers on the public record.

-However, after the initial filing, every Delaware corporation is required to file a Franchise Tax payment on or before March 1 of each year and, in doing so, must list the names and addresses of the company's directors and one officer.
+However, after the initial filing, every Delaware corporation is required to file a Franchise Tax report on or before March 1 of each year and, in doing so, must list the names and addresses of the company's directors and one officer.

 This information is required even if your Delaware Registered Agent pays your Franchise Taxes for you.
 Therefore, this information will be in the Delaware public records and may be obtained by anyone requesting it from the Delaware Division of Corporations (for a $10 payment).
 Some states post this information on their websites, but Delaware does not.

 When self-filing either type of entity directly with the Delaware Division of Corporations, individuals are required to list their name and address as the incorporator of the company on the formation documents.

 These documents can be viewed on the Delaware public record from the first day the company is formed and will remain on the Delaware public record for the life of the company.